betty000/holbertonschool-simple_shell/README.md

 To work the built_in() function calls check_built_ins(), that select from a list the function.

+The create_child() function identify the path and guive an error message; for that, it calls path_finder(), that finds the path of a program.
+The last function mentioned calls:

+* find_path(): find an index of enviromental variable
+* search_directories(): look for a file in path directories
+* build_path(): combine command and directory

 There are necesary other functions to make work the ones decribed before:

 * str_len(): lenght of a string